knappa/steadycellphenotype/README.md

 ## Current operation

-The site is implemented in Python 3 using the packages `flask`, `matplotlib`, `networkx`, `numba`, and `pathos`.
+The site is implemented in Python 3 using the packages `flask`, `matplotlib`, `networkx`, `numba`, `pathos`, and `attrs`.
 Some of these may be installed by default if you have installed the standard anaconda distribution.
 Others need to use `pip` to install it.
 If the version of `python` on your system is version 3 (check using `python --version`) you can install these dependencies using
 ```
-python -m pip install flask matplotlib networkx numba pathos
+python -m pip install flask matplotlib networkx numba pathos attrs
 ```
 commonly, such as on Mac or Linux-based systems, Python 3.x is installed as `python3` and you will need to run
 ```
-python3 -m pip install flask matplotlib networkx numba pathos
+python3 -m pip install flask matplotlib networkx numba pathos attrs
 ```

 Then, on mac or linux, the site can then be started by
 ```